Wings of Fire (film)

-Wings of Fire (aka The Cloudburst) is a 1967 American made-for-television action-drama film for broadcast on National Broadcasting Company (NBC), directed by David Lowell Rich.
+Wings of Fire (a.k.a.
+The Cloudburst) is a 1967 American made-for-television action-drama film broadcast on NBC on February 14, 1967, directed by David Lowell Rich.
 The film starred Suzanne Pleshette, James Farentino, Lloyd Nolan, Juliet Mills, Jeremy Slate and Ralph Bellamy.
 The plot concerns a female pilot wanting to become an air racer.

 Plot

 Doug Sanborn (Ralph Bellamy) runs a small charter company based at a regional airport.
 His daughter, Kitty (Suzanne Pleshette), a young female pilot wants to be in the Unlimited class at the air races but her male friends stymie her ambitions.
 Her former boyfriend Taff Malloy (James Farentino) has recently come back from the US Navy and a stint as a pilot in Vietnam.
 Now married to Lisa (Juliet Mills), a tragic accident on their honeymoon, results in his wife's death.